univention/univention-corporate-server/management/univention-management-console-module-udm/README.md

 → `<form method=POST enctype=multipart/x-www-form-urlencoded>` (if uploads are necessary, e.g. userPhoto) else application/x-www-form-urlencoded with a javascript overwritten JSON possibility
   `<input type=position>` for moving the object `<input>` for every property, containing information how to retrieve possible values, containig information about the data-type/syntax, requireness, editable
+  Javascript Code-On-Demand way to set If-Unmodified-Since/If-None-Match and a flag, to ignore server side inbetween modifications

 ## deleteObject(module, object\_type, dn)